About Vortica Disc Golf

 Initially, the company was formed as a way to cut the price of discs for us and our friends, because buying low volumes, and paying normal shipping rates made the price of discs in NZ outrageous as far as we were concerned.

 All the profits are returned directly to the sport, or go back to the company.
 We return significant portions of our revenue to disc golf by sponsoring events all over the South Island, the Nationals, our Worlds Teams, and now from 2017, individual players of remarkable talent and character.

-Chris was introduced to “Frisbee Golf” using Ultimate Frisbees waaaay back in early 1989, by some of his ski instructor buddies who played in the Queenstown Gardens.
+Chris was introduced to “Frisbee Golf” using Ultimate Frisbees waaaay back in late 1988, by some of his ski instructor buddies who played in the Queenstown Gardens.
 “We had no idea it was an actual sport, and we had some very strange rules and targets back then.
 You had to land on a park bench, and stay there, or hit a bronze plaque – and if you hit a duck, you got to take a stroke off!”

 “It wasn’t until James Smithells arrived in 1994 with honest-to-goodness golf discs that we discovered Disc Golf was an actual thing.
 We were instantly hooked.
 Did I mention we really sucked?”

 The following year, James, Chris, Andy Cooper and Dave Laurent installed New Zealand’s first official disc golf course, in Queenstown Gardens.
 Chris’s course tour video is available here:

 In 1994 Chris introduced his new British buddy Martin Galley to disc golf in Queenstown, and a life-long friendship began.

 Chris won the Open and Overall at the Queenstown Classic in 1997, his only NZ National Tour victory, but it was the first of many Masters and Grand Masters wins since.

 Martin moved away, and with some new friends in Twizel, helped to install a new course there, in the green belt adjacent State Highway 1.